Blezie/dt-benchmark/README.md

 1. Install Docker Desktop and Python 3.

-2. Start one database at a time using the official Docker image (default config).
+2. Select one database in config.yaml, then start it using: python scripts/run_db.py up.
+This launches the selected database based on your configuration.
+To stop it, run: python scripts/run_db.py down

 3. Run the Python workload generator to ingest and query concurrently; export results to CSV; plot with matplotlib/pandas.